 Figure 3.
-Projected U.S. power sector annual CO2 emissions trajectory through 2050 in the core scenarios
+Projected Canadian power sector annual CO2 emissions trajectory through 2050 in the core scenarios

-The emissions reductions resulting from the electrification of energy end uses (e.g., transportation and heating) in the Electrification scenario are not considered in this power sector analysis.
-The CO2 Constrained and Electrification scenarios follow an identical trajectory after 2028 because of the binding carbon constraints.
-All carbon quantification in NARIS is direct emissions only and does not consider life-cycle emissions.
+Note that the emissions reductions resulting from the electrification of energy end-uses (e.g., transportation, heating) in the Electrification scenario are not considered in this power sector analysis.
+The gray area represents the bounds of all NARIS scenarios.
+The CO2 Constrained and Electrification scenarios follow an almost identical trajectory after 2028 due to the binding carbon constraints.
+All carbon quantification in this report is direct emissions only and does not consider life-cycle emissions (which includes indirect emissions from production).

-Assuming conservative technology cost assumptions for wind and solar, the Carbon Constrained scenario has total system costs that are 6% higher than the BAU to achieve an 80% CO2 reduction in the United States.
-Wind and solar cost trajectories have a more significant impact on costs than the carbon policy assumptions.
-The Low-Cost VG scenario is very similar to the Carbon Constrained scenario in 2050 build-out and emissions, but the total costs are 16% lower than in the BAU (with the lower-cost trajectories, the carbon reductions come at no additional cost to the system).
-In the Electrification scenario, the electric system costs are \$2 trillion higher, but there are nonelectricity energy cost reductions that are not considered in the analysis.
+Assuming conservative technology cost assumptions for wind and solar, the Carbon Constrained scenario has total system costs 5% higher than the BAU to achieve an 92% CO2 reduction in Canada (cost impacts are similar in the U.S.).
+Wind and solar cost trajectories have a more significant impact on costs compared to the carbon policy assumptions.
+The Low-Cost VG scenario is very similar to the Carbon Constrained scenario in 2050 buildout and even lower in total emissions through 2050, but the total costs are 11% lower than the BAU.
+In the Electrification scenario, the electric system costs are \$200 billion higher for building and operating infrastructure to the higher demand, but there are non-electricity energy cost reductions that are not considered in the analysis.

 Figure 4.
-Projected total 2020-2050 U.S. system costs for the core scenarios (2018\$)
+Projected total 2020-2050 Canadian system costs for the core scenarios (2018 \$USD)